r0bin-dood/NOS/README.md

 Nostromo OS or NOS for short, is a real-time operating system inpired by the Sevastolink personal terminal in Alien: Isolation and variations of the Nostromo terminal in the Alien franchise.

-NOS is inteded to be a fully functioning operating system, with its own kernel, ABI, file system, comunication protocols, device drivers, and more, while still being Linux compatible.
-NOS will be developed from scratch, drawing inspiration from UNIX, Linux, FreeBSD, among others.
+NOS is inteded to be a fully functional operating system, with its own kernel, ABI, file system, comunication protocols, device drivers, and more, while still being Linux compatible.
+NOS will be developed from scratch, drawing inspiration from MS-DOS, UNIX, Linux, and others.
 Building an operating system is a massive undertaking, and the help of both kristina-n and mjkurpiewski is greatly appreciated.

 TODO :